aydin41k/catematics/README.md

 ## How to Play 🎮

 - Go to our glorious website: http://sara.salimova.site
-- Each round, you'll be presented with an addition problem that doesn't exceed the sum of 25.
+- Each round, you'll be presented with an addition problem (complexity level is in the settings).
-- To answer, simply drag the appropriate number of big cats (worth 10) and small kittens (worth 1) into the bucket.
+- To answer, simply drag the appropriate number of big cats (worth 10), medium cats (worth 5) and small kittens (worth 1) into the bucket.
 - Hit the "Submit" button to check your answer.
 If you get it right, you earn a win!
 If not, try again!
+- ...or skip if you are not sure.
 - Your total wins are tracked and saved, so you can see how much you've improved over time.

 ## Features 🌟